darrenjs/wampcc/README.md

 Failure to specify a vendor implementation will lead to this configure error:

-    configure: error: You have not configured a JSON implement ion vendor.
+    configure: error: You have not configured a JSON implementation.

 If all goes well, the project makefiles will be generated, and jalson can be built and installed by running the usual sequence of make commands: